 Sober curiosity in young people

-Existing research provides some indication that changing perceptions about alcohol may be an important driver of reduced alcohol consumption.
+Changing perceptions about alcohol may be driving reduced alcohol consumption.

 The 2019 National Drug Strategy Household Survey found that the proportion of people in their 20s abstaining from alcohol more than doubled in the 18 years between 2001 and 2019, from nine percent to 22 percent.